goldentroll/amazona-final/README.md

 ## What You Will Build

-1. What we will build
-   1. HomeScreen
+1. Home Screen
     1. Create react app
+    2. List data using JSX and map function
 2. Product Screen
     1. Url routing in react
-      2. handle events in react
+    2. Handle events in react
 3. Cart Screen
     1. Save and retrieve data in local storage
     2. Working javascript array functions
     3. Update summary based on cart changes
 4. Sign-in and Register Screen
     1. Create dynamic form
     2. Input validation in frontend and backend
     3. Create web server using node.js
     4. Connect to Mongodb database
     5. Add registered user to the database
     6. Authenticate user based on email and password
     7. Using Jsonwebtoken to authorize users
 5. Shipping and Payment Screen
     1. Create wizard form to get user data in multiple steps
     2. Save user info in the local storage
 6. Place Order Screen
     1. Validate and create order in the database
 7. Order Screen
-      1. Payment with paypal
+    1. Payment with Paypal
     2. Show order state based on user and admin activities
 8. Profile Screen
     1. Create authenticated routes
     2. enable user to update their informations
     3. enable user to logout and clear local storage
     4. show list of orders to user and link it to details
 9. Seller Menu
     1. add products, upload files
     2. manage orders
 10. Admin Menu
     1.  manage users
     2.  add seller permission

 # Lessons